siddmegadeth/ng7/README.md

 ## Getting Started

-This is a wrapper around Framework7 Framework.
+This is a wrapper around Framework7.
 This wrapper helps initialize Framework7 to be written as an AngularJS Application.
 All AngularjS Feature are supported along with Framework7

 ### Prerequisites